Travaz/travaz.devo/project/diprima.md

 ---

 ### 🚀 Project Overview
-DiPriMa is a web platform that provides a powerful solution to optimize contract management operations, making processes more efficient and reliable.
+DiPriMa - Digital Price Management is a web platform that provides a powerful solution to optimize contract management operations, making processes more efficient and reliable.

 As a member of a team of software engineers, I contributed to the development of the first version of DiPriMa, a sophisticated tool for procurement that leverages the twenty-year experience of a Chief Procurement Officer driving the project.
 Our aim was to bring together deep financial expertise and cutting-edge technology to create a solution that could truly transform contract management operations.
 Given that the project is still in its initial stages, additional details cannot be disclosed at this time.